Gaurav-Walia/Clicks/README.md

 3. If there are more than 10 clicks for an IP in the overall array of clicks, do not include any of those clicks in the result set.

+As per the input provided in the clicks.json file:

+Note - Click with ip "22.22.22.22" is removed from the result as it is appearing more than 10 times in the overall clicks.

+# Application

 ## Library

 ### react